UnbelievableLion/LinuxSound/Diversions/RaspberryPiOpenGL/DrawingatriangleusingOpenGLES.md

 /*
  * code stolen from openGL-RPi-tutorial-master/encode_OGL/
- * and from OpenGLÂ® ES 2.0 Programming Guide
+ * and from OpenGL® ES 2.0 Programming Guide
  */

 #include <stdio.h>